Personal details of 14,000 staff members leaked in Liverpool University Hospital Foundation Trust Data Breach

 Sumner has noted that letters will be sent to every individual who has been affected by the breach.
 There is no indication on a timeframe for this taking place.

-If you have been contacted by LUHFT to inform you that your personal data has been compromised following the data breach, you may be in a position to make a compensation claim.
+If you have been contacted by LUHFT to inform you that your personal data has been compromised following the data breach, you can join our group action for compensation.

 At Hayes Connor, our experienced team of specialist data breach solicitors are on hand to support anyone who has been affected by the LUHFT data breach.
 To find out more, and to discuss whether you will be entitled to claim compensation, please get in touch.

 What to do if you are concerned about the Liverpool University Hospital Foundation Trust data breach

 If you are one of the LUHFT staff members whose information has been compromised following the data breach, you should have been contacted by the hospital to confirm that this is the case.
 However, if you have not been contacted and you have any reason to believe that your data has been breached, it is important that you get in touch with the hospital as soon as possible.

 Following any sort of data breach, including those which involve employee information being sent to the incorrect recipient, you should be wary of receiving any unexpected communications.
 If information falls into the wrong hands, you could be susceptible to phishing attacks, which are designed to extract further information from you.

 There are a number of steps you can follow to reduce the risk of your data being used by cybercriminals.
 To find out more, read our helpful guide on what to do if your data has been stolen in a data breach.

 If your confidential information has been sent to the wrong address in the LUHFT data breach, you may be able to claim compensation.
 This is something the team at Hayes Connor can help you with.